Annual Dissertation Award

 THE SESP DISSERTATION AWARD PORTAL IS NOW OPEN FOR SUBMISSIONS.

 The award carries with it membership (Fellow status) in the Society, as well as an honorarium to cover airfare, hotel, and registration at the Society's next meeting.
-This year the Dissertation Award Committee is chaired by David Amodio and includes Niall Bolger and Joni Sasaki, a past winner.
+This year the Dissertation Award Committee is chaired by Ken Fujita and includes Daphna Oyserman, Grainne Fitzsimons, and Alex Koch (2017 Dissertation Award Winner).
 For a list of previous winners, see Dissertation Award Recipients.

 Application and Selection Process